mrrogercampbell/microsoft-codecamp-lecture-notes/unit-1/exercises/methods.md

 Console.WriteLine(newStrArr);
 // Outputs: System.String[]
 ```
-2. Create a method called FillIntArray that expect at least three strings as arguments.
+2. Create a method called FillIntArray that expect at least three int as arguments.
 FillIntArray should create a new array and print each item within it to the console.
-It should also return a newly created array with each string passed to it, meaning if you store the method evocation in a variable and print it to the console it should out put System.Int32[].
+It should also return a newly created array with each int passed to it, meaning if you store the method evocation in a variable and print it to the console it should out put System.Int32[].
 ```C#
 int num1 = 1;
 int num2 = 2;